trueos/trueos-docs/trueos-handbook/sysadmclient.rst

 **Back:** click this button to leave a category or search result and return to the previous screen.

+**Repository drop-down menu:** use this drop-down menu to select the repository to search or browse.
+The selections include: "major" (applications available for installation), "base" (applications that are part of the base operating system), and "local" (all installed applications).

 **Search:** to see if an application is available, enter its name and click the "binoculars" icon.
 Alternately, enter a description.
 For example, a search for "browser" will display software with "browser" in the name as well as applications which provide browser functionality, such as Firefox.

-**pcbsd-major:** the name of this drop-down menu will vary, depending upon the selection.
-This menu allows you to browse a specific pkg set.

-**Browse Categories:** this drop-down menu lists the available software categories.
-If you select a category, it will display all of the available applications within that category.
+**Filter By:** this drop-down menu lists the available software categories.
+If you select a category, it will only display or show search results from that category.

 **Popular Searches and Popular Categories:** the buttons in these sections can be used to quickly find applications which are recommended